Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Conclusion

-After successfully setting up and pushing events from Optimizely Feature Experimentation to GA4, the next step is to create segments in Google Analytics.
+After configuring and pushing events from Optimizely Feature Experimentation to GA4, the next step is to create segments in GA.
 Segments are a subset of your analytics data.
 Review the Create segments for Google Analytics 4 documentation for complete instructions.